hmahan/component-simple-autocomplete/README.md

 # autocomplete
 ### by Jeff Borders

-> typeahead used on the homepage search
+> typeahead dropdown used for search (header and homepage hero), language selection, country selection, etc.

 ### Application frameworks